 “Together for Cohesion: Let’s rEUnite!” is a 12-month project (started in April 2019) co-funded by the European Commission-Directorate-General for Regional and Urban Policy (DG Regio).
 It is designed and managed by two main actors, the Assembly of European Regions (AER) as the lead partner and the German company mc Group as media partner, with a strong commitment and involvement from six flagship regions in five European countries that represent the main geographical scope of the project: Trento (IT), Csongrad (HU), Timis (RO), Alba (RO), Catalonia (ES), Varazdin (HR).

-The starting point of this Catalogue is the collection of best practices in communication on the use of cohesion policy funds by the regions.
-These practices have been assessed in order to identify the best elements that can be shared and used by other regions in order to better communicate on this topic and make a change in the daily life of European citizens.
-The Catalogue aims to be a hub of information as well as a source of inspiration for all actors involved at different levels of cohesion policy, by connecting them and sharing their successful experiences.
+In this section, you will find a catalogue with best practices of communication that we collected from different regions.
+These practices have been assessed in order to identify the best elements that can be used by other regions in order to better communicate about the funding opportunities from Cohesion Policy.
+The catalogue aims to be a hub of information as well as a source of inspiration for all actors involved at different levels of cohesion policy, by connecting them and sharing their successful experiences.